mpjovanovich/course-notes/content/SDEV140/stack_scope.md

 ## Stack Frames

 A **stack frame** is a data structure that contains all relevant information that's needed to execute a function.
+It's much like a snapshot of all of the data about a function at a given point in time.

 The **execution context** is the stack frame that's currently being executed.
 The computer only "pays attention" to the current execution context, and knows nothing about the other stack frames.